lemoshu/MTCL/README.md

 ```

 ## Acknowledgement
-The backbone, training and test scripts are partly based on the project [SSL4MIS](https://github.com/HiLab-git/SSL4MIS).
+The backbone, training and test scripts are mainly based on the project [SSL4MIS](https://github.com/HiLab-git/SSL4MIS).
+Thanks Xiangde!